-In this Hands-On - Projects Based course, you will be introduced to the various fluids used, tested, and explored by Engineers.
+In this Hands-On - Projects Based course, you will be introduced to the various building materials used, tested, and explored by Engineers.

 This year in Engineering, we will explore how engineers use, quantify and control fluids like air and water.